SargisYonan/SyriacKeyboard/README.md

 # NOTE
-This keyboard is built-in to macOS 12 (Monterey) System Preference > Keyboard > Input Sources > '+' > Assyrian > select Syriac (Arabic) or Syriac (QWERTY)
+A Syriac keyboard is built-in to macOS as of version 12.0 (Monterey) by default System Preference > Keyboard > Input Sources > '+' > Assyrian > select Syriac (Arabic) or Syriac (QWERTY)

 ## SyriacKeyboard